adafruit/Adafruit_CircuitPython_BMP280/README.rst

 This is easily achieved by downloading
 `the Adafruit library and driver bundle <https://github.com/adafruit/Adafruit_CircuitPython_Bundle>`_.

 Installing from PyPI
 --------------------

-On the Raspberry Pi, you can install the driver locally `from PyPI <https://pypi.org/project/adafruit-circuitpython-bmp280/>`_.
+On the Raspberry Pi, you can install the driver
+`from PyPI <https://pypi.org/project/adafruit-circuitpython-bmp280/>`_.
 To install system-wide, use: